BlueSkyFlyer/blueskyflyer.github.io/_posts/2014-09-21-capybara-and-ng-src.md

 ---
 {% include JB/setup %}

 I've been setting up some integration specs with Capybara for my most recent AngularJS project and I was running into some problems with image requests.
-The problem turned out to be a difference in how you requent images in Angular versus other frameworks. ngSrc to the rescue!
+The problem turned out to be a difference in how you request images in Angular versus other frameworks. ngSrc to the rescue!

 <!--more-->